tgi-io/tgi-core/spec/README.md

 </blockquote>
 ## [&#9664;](#-message)&nbsp;[&#8984;](#table-of-contents)&nbsp;[&#9654;](#-procedure) &nbsp;Model
 #### Model Class
-<p>Models being the primary purpose of this library are extensions of javascript objects.
-The tequila class library provides this class to encapsulate and enforce consistent programming interfaceto the models created by this library.</p>
+Models being the primary purpose of this library are extensions of javascript objects.
+The tequila class library provides this class to encapsulate and enforce consistent programming interfaceto the models created by this library.

 #### CONSTRUCTOR
-<p>Creation of all Models must adhere to following examples:</p>
+Creation of all Models must adhere to following examples:

 &nbsp;<b><i>objects created should be an instance of Model:</i></b>
 ```javascript
 return new SurrogateModel() instanceof Model;